Ann-Margret: Decline in fortunes and European sojourn (1965–1969)

 Bye Bye Birdie and Viva Las Vegas had established Ann-Margret as Hollywood's biggest new star, but a string of box-office flops followed until October 1965.
 The first, Kitten with a Whip, saw Ann-Margret give a "balls-to-the-wall performance" as a juvenile delinquent who entraps a politician.
 She followed up with The Pleasure Seekers, yet another musical romantic comedy.
 Ann-Margret was excited to do her next project, Bus Riley's Back in Town; its writer William Inge had penned her favorite film Splendor in the Grass (1961).
 However Inge was so infuriated by the result that he took his name off the credits of Bus Riley.
 She then featured in Once a Thief, a crime film intended to be a star-making vehicle for French actor Alain Delon in the United States.

-The actress learned decades later that during this time she had been offered the title role in Cat Ballou, a critically acclaimed box-office smash that the American Film Institute ranked as the tenth greatest Western film of all time.
+Ann-Margret learned decades later that during this time she had been offered the title role in Cat Ballou, a critically acclaimed box-office smash that the American Film Institute ranked as the tenth greatest Western film of all time.
 Her agent had turned down the role without telling her.
 Ann-Margret broke her flop streak with The Cincinnati Kid, in which she played a femme fatale opposite Steve McQueen.
 It was her first hit since Viva Las Vegas, but her role was not a large one.

 While she was working on Once a Thief, she met her future husband Roger Smith, who after his successful run on the private-eye television series 77 Sunset Strip, was performing a live club show at the hungry i on a bill with Bill Cosby and Don Adams.
 That meeting began their courtship, which was met with resistance from her parents.